 Underwood also helped cultivate more networking groups within the firm, including the Forum for Women, Multicultural and LGBT Financial Advisors, noting that the business case for diversity has never been stronger.
 “Wealth in America is diversifying, and it's important that our financial advisory force reflects the communities we serve and the communities we aspire to serve.
 Clients demand it now.”

-In her current role, Underwood's job is to make sure that Wealth Management has the best and the brightest Financial Advisors and branch managers among its ranks.
+In her current role, Underwood's job is to make sure that Wealth Management has the best and the brightest branch managers among its ranks.
 "Our branch managers are leaders of their branch and community.
 It's a critically important role and we take a great amount of care in selecting and developing our management team."

 Underwood sees the workforce as a giant puzzle of different hues and shapes that come together to form a cohesive whole.
 “You're exploring points of view that might not have come up otherwise.
 You check one another and avoid group-think,” she says.
 “Having more diversity of experience, gender, race and ethnicity helps large organizations like Morgan Stanley make smarter decisions.
 I love being a part of that.”